Who is new CEO of OpenAI?

 Q: What is OpenAI?

-A: OpenAI is an artificial intelligence research laboratory that focuses on developing safe and beneficial artificial general intelligence.
+A: OpenAI is an artificial intelligence research laboratory that focuses on developing safe and beneficial AI technologies.

 Q: Who is the new CEO of OpenAI?

-A: The new CEO of OpenAI is Sam Altman, the former president of Y Combinator.
+A: The new CEO of OpenAI is Sam Altman, a prominent entrepreneur and investor.

 Q: What is artificial general intelligence (AGI)?